legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 26.2.5.
 Safe Manning Document

-### 26.2.7.
-Indicative Manning Levels
+### 26.2.6.
+Application for a Safe Manning Document

 ### 28.5.
 Use of an Authorised Classification Society

-A Safe Manning Document of a vessel may be withdrawn if an owner or operator fails to submit a new proposal where a vessel changes trading area(s), construction, machinery or equipment, or operation and/or method of maintenance have changed, or a vessel persistently fails to comply with the rest hours requirements.
+In the event of any change in equipment, construction or use of the vessel, which may affect the safe manning level, the owner or operator should make an application for the issue of a new Safe Manning Document.

+The owner/operators or managing agent of all seagoing yachts of more than 24 metres Load Line length must ensure that personnel required for the safe operation of the vessel have recent and relevant experience of the type and size of vessel, and the type of operation in which it is engaged.
+See National Annex.

 Depending on the type of rig and level of automation, additional personnel may be required to operate the rig of a sailing vessel.

-The operators are reminded that operation of personal watercraft should comply with the applicable legislation of the state in whose waters they are being operated.

-### 27. PASSENGERS
+### 26.2.9.
+Personal Water Craft

 ### 27. PASSENGERS